 Read more about different thread pools and associated queues.
 But be careful with these, increasing queue size can’t help with general throughput problems.

-The query cache is responsible for caching the results of queries but oly queries which are being used in a filter context.
+The query cache is responsible for caching the results of queries but only queries that are being used in a filter context.
 There is one cache per node that is unfortunately shared by all shards.
 The cache implements an LRU eviction policy.
-So if you have several Use Cases on one cluster that for example use different indexes, they will affect each other, you might wan't to increase the default value of 10% of heap to say 20%
+So if you have several Use Cases on one cluster that for example use different indexes, they will affect each other, you might want to increase the default value of 10% of the heap to say 20%

 If your index is updated constantly, the caches are invalidated as well.
 So check your cache statistics as well.